docQodly/docs/docs/studio/overview.md

-## Qodly Studio Home Page
+## The Studio Home Page

-When you first step into Qodly Studio, you'll immediately encounter a user-friendly interface.
+When you first step into the Studio, you'll immediately encounter a user-friendly interface.
 It's divided into three key sections: the `Explorer` ⓵ on the left, a `Header bar`⓶ at the top, and a `Grid container`⓷ in the center.

 <img src={require('./img/QodlyStudioOverview.png').default} style={{borderRadius: '6px'}} />